cyber-sushi/makima/README.md

 ## Features
 - Translates keys, buttons or combinations to other keys, sequences or shell commands.
 - Devices are remapped individually using simple TOML config files.
-- Automatically switch layouts based on the active window (only on Hyprland, Sway and X11 currently).
+- Automatically switch layouts based on the active window (only on Hyprland, Sway, Niri and X11 currently).
 - Works with keyboards, mice, controllers, tablets and any other device that uses `KEY`/`BTN` input events present inside `/usr/include/linux/input-event-codes.h`.
 - Also supports some common `ABS` and `REL` events, like analog stick movements and mouse scroll wheels.
 - Supports hot plugging to connect and disconnect devices on the fly.